GSA-TTS/touchpoints-site/index.md

       Feedback as a Service
     </strong>
     <p>
-      Touchpoints a FIPS Moderate-rated web application, deployed to cloud.gov.
+      Touchpoints is a FIPS Moderate-rated web application, deployed to cloud.gov.
       Spend more time on feedback and less time on tools by leveraging Touchpoints to collect customer feedback.
     </p>